Born: Buffalo, N.Y., U.S.

 Upon returning to Buffalo in the 1960s, Cook earned an MA in American Studies from the State University of New York at Buffalo in 1971.
 She and her husband, political cartoonist Bob Fisk, became active in the city’s thriving art scene centered in the Allentown neighborhood where they lived throughout the 1970s and 1980s.
 (They subsequently relocated to rural Silver Creek, N.Y.)

 Cook’s paintings evolved from Abstract Expressionism to geometric abstraction to a personal style of her own that she now sees as akin to Magic Realism.
-Her work has been exhibited in solo and group shows throughout the U.S. and Canada and is included in the permanent collections of the Albright-Knox Art Gallery, the Burchfield Penney Art Center, the N.S.D.A.R.
+Her work has been exhibited in solo and group shows throughout the U.S. and Canada and is included in the Loan Collection of the Albright-Knox Art Gallery, the Burchfield Penney Art Center, the N.S.D.A.R.
 Museum in Washington, D.C., and the William H. Littlefield Collection at Harvard University, among other institutions.
 The Frank Miele Gallery (New York City) and Kerygma Gallery (Ridgewood, N.J.) both presented retrospectives of her wok in the 1990s.
 In 2010 she received her first regional solo show in forty years at Dana Tillou Fine Arts in Buffalo, entitled A Peaceable World: 19 Paintings by Sally Cook.

 Cook’s career as a poet has seen her earn a Wilbur Fellowship and five nominations for a Pushcart Prize.
 She is a regular contributor to National Review, and has been published in Chronicles, Lighten Up On Line, and Trinacria, among others.
 Her own chapbooks include Making Music (2012, White Violet Press) and The View From Here (2014, Kelsay Books).
 Her verse portraits of Emily Dickinson have been extensively reviewed in the Emily Dickinson International Society Bulletin.